openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 published.

-On the Studio **Course Outline** page, each released section appears with a blue bar next to the section display name.
+On the Studio **Course Outline** page, each released section appears with a vertical blue bar next to the section display name.

 ==================================
 Released with Unpublished Changes